streamnative/pulsar-io-amqp-1-0/docs/amqp-1-0-source.md

 ```
 PULSAR_HOME/bin/pulsar-admin sources create \
 --name amqp1_0-source \
---archive pulsar-io-amqp1_0-{version}.nar \
+--archive pulsar-io-amqp1_0-{{connector:version}}.nar \
 --classname org.apache.pulsar.ecosystem.io.amqp.AmqpSource \
 --source-config-file amqp-source-config.yaml
 ```

-## Use as built-in connector
+### Use it as built-in connector

-You can make the AMQP1_0 source connector as a built-in connector and use it on standalone cluster, on-premises cluster, or K8S cluster.
+You can make the AMQP1_0 source connector as a built-in connector and  use it on a standalone cluster or on-premises cluster.

-### Standalone cluster
+#### Standalone cluster

+This example describes how to use the AMQP1_0 source connector to feed data from AMQP and write data to Pulsar topics in standalone mode.

 1. Prepare AMQP service using Solace.